JANE Arliss (Wright) STURGULEWSKI

-Arliss’s father was an old-fashioned man who felt college for women was a waste of money, so Arliss put herself through the University of Washington.
-She worked as a nanny, a store clerk, and a waitress in construction camps.
-In 1949 she graduated with a degree in economics and business, and went to work as a bookkeeper for a Seattle cosmetics company.
+Arliss’s father was an old-fashioned man who felt college for women was a waste of money, so she put herself through the University of Washington.
+In 1949, she graduated with a degree in economics and business, and became a bookkeeper for a Seattle cosmetics company.

-In the spring of 1952 Arliss and a girlfriend drove the Alcan Highway on vacation.
-She got several bookkeeping job offers her first week in Anchorage, and stayed.
+In 1952, Arliss came up the Alcan Highway on vacation.
+She never left.
 She soon met Bernard “Sturge” Sturgulewski, an Army veteran and Chicago native recently graduated from the University of Alaska.
 They were married in 1953, and their son Bernard Roe was born in 1957.
-Sturge was an engineer with the U.S. Army Corps of Engineers, and traveled all over Alaska.
+Sturge was a civil engineer with the U.S. Army Corps of Engineers.
 In 1968, he was killed in a plane crash over Lake Iliamna.
-Despite family encouragement to move Outside, Arliss determined to stay in Alaska to raise her son.
+Despite family encouragement to move Outside, Arliss chose to stay in Alaska to raise her son.

 A moderate Republican, Arliss was elected to the Alaska State Senate in 1978 and served until 1993.
-In the legislature, she was known for her thoughtful deliberation and working across the aisle during Alaska’s frenetic oil boom.
-She is most proud of her work helping to inflation-proof the Alaska Permanent Fund.
+There, she was known for her thoughtful deliberation and working across the aisle during Alaska’s frenetic oil boom.
+She said her most important and challenging work was helping to inflation-proof the Alaska Permanent Fund.
 She was also proud of rewriting municipal code; for her legislation establishing conservation easements; and work on mental health trust lands.

 Arliss became the first Alaska woman to head a major party ticket when she was the Republican candidate for governor in 1986; she ran again in 1990.
-She won both primary elections, but lost in the general.
+She won both primary elections, but lost in the general elections.